jeanc18rlos/dental-vip-cms/src/pages/en/specialties/zygomatic-implants.md

-    dental devices, much longer than conventional ones</strong> <em>(between 30 and 55 mm in length)</em> and that allow us to make fixed dentures without inconveniences even in cases of severe or advanced maxillary atrophy; and that is why, in conjunction with pterygoid implants <em>(very similar but that anchor at the level of the pterygomaxillary suture)</em>, they are also known in popular slang as <strong>\"dental implants for patients with little bone\".</strong> And it is that in short, the relative simplicity of their implantation <em>(in relation to the placement of
+    dental devices, much longer than conventional ones</strong> <em>(between 30 and 55 mm in length)</em> and that allow us to make fixed dentures without inconveniences even in cases of severe or advanced maxillary atrophy; and that is why, in conjunction with Pterygoid Implants <em>(very similar but that anchor at the level of the pterygomaxillary suture)</em>, they are also known in popular slang as <strong>\"dental implants for patients with little bone\".</strong> And it is that in short, the relative simplicity of their implantation <em>(in relation to the placement of